JoeBlack220/definer-js/README.md

 - getCapitalCompoundRatio(token: Token): Get the current Compound ratio of DeFiner.
 - getPoolAmount(token: Token): Get the total amount of a specific token that is still in DeFiner.

+The documentation about the stat API is not completed yet.